Frequently asked questions

 When does this licensing scheme end?

 The mandatory licence scheme (for HMOs with 5 or more people making up 2 or more households), applies across the country and it does not have an end date.
-The selective licensing scheme for singly occupied properties in Barking and Dagenham ends on 31 August 2024, but we hope to have a new scheme in place when the current one comes to an end.
+The selective licensing scheme for singly occupied properties in Barking and Dagenham ended on 31 August 2024, but we are currently analysing consultation feedback and going through the process to apply for a new scheme.

 What is a Property Licensing Scheme?